crosscode-nl/ccopenlib/README.md

+# CCOPENLIB
+## WHAT IS IT?

+CCOPENLIB is a lightweight library that is based on C++11 that provides commonly needed patterns that I need in projects.

+## GOAL

+It will have no other external dependencies other than C++11.

+It will provide classes that I commonly need and you might find in other libraries that are either subjected to change, too complex, too formal or too large.

+## WHY

+I provide this to the world under an MIT license as an appriciation to other libraries that are provided under permissive licenses that I might have used in the past.

+## LICENSE
+SPDX-License-Identifier: MIT

 © 2017 CrossCode / Patrick Vollebregt - All rights reserved

-SPDX-License-Identifier: CC-BY-SA-4.0

-This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-If you use this code, please mention the name CrossCode in your product.
+If you use this code, please mention usages of this library and the copyright notice visible in your end product or distributed documentation.
+For example:

+This product uses "ccopenlib" written and copyrighted by CrossCode / Patrick Vollebregt.
+Visit http://www.ccopenlib.com for more information.

-If for some reason this not possible, please contact: [ccopenlib@crosscode.nl](ccopenlib@crosscode.nl?SUBJECT=I'd like to obtain another license) to obtain a license.
+If for some reason this not possible, please contact: ccopenlib@crosscode.nl to purchase a license exception.

-If you'd like to modify and/or share this code, please share it under the same license, and keep the copyright notice intact.
+If you'd like to modify and/or share this code, share it under the same license, and keep the original copyright notice intact.

-If you found any errors or improvements you'd like to share?
-Please contact me: [ccopenlib@crosscode.nl](mailto:ccopenlib@crosscode.nl?SUBJECT=I have some information)
+If you have found any errors or improvements you'd like to share, please contact me: ccopenlib@crosscode.nl

-Visit [www.ccopenlib.com](http://www.ccopenlib.com) for more information.